dcf21/plato-wp36-v1/kubernetes/minikube/README.md

    This will show a live list of the containers running within Kubernetes.
 It often takes a minute or two for them to reach the `Running` state.

-5. Run tasks within the test bench
+5. **Run tasks within the test-bench**

-   Start a shell terminal within the Docker container running the test bench, and use this to schedule tests to be run:
+   Start a shell terminal within the Docker container running the test-bench, and use this to schedule tests to be run:

     ```
     ./plato-shell.sh